willviles/ember-3d/README.md

 ### Objects

-The [BaseObjectMixin](https://github.com/willviles/ember-3d/blob/master/addon/objects/base.js) sets out a set of functions for registering 3D objects onto your Three.js scene.
+The [BaseObjectMixin](https://github.com/willviles/ember-3d/blob/master/addon/objects/base.js) prescribes a set of functions for registering 3D objects on your Three.js scene.
 It also exposes an `animate` function for animating your objects.
 The `BaseObjectMixin` can't be used to create objects itself, but you can use one of the following mixins extended from it:

 #### Mesh

-For example, the [MeshObjectMixin](https://github.com/willviles/ember-3d/blob/master/addon/objects/mesh.js) can easily create a cube, attach it to your scene and animate it:
+Triangular polygon mesh based objects can be created and attached to the scene using the [MeshObjectMixin](https://github.com/willviles/ember-3d/blob/master/addon/objects/mesh.js).
+For example, the following code creates a cube and animates it:

 ```javascript
 import Ember from 'ember';